bytespacegames/bytespacegames.com/@spacebyte_i_hate_you.md

 "This guy legit stole the name, [they] had it first. [they have] it on almost every platform so [they] should get the username.
 Get the faker out of here!!! #FreeTheNameSpacebyte!!!!!!!!!!!!" - frid (10/7/2023, 7:33 PM EST)<br>
 “no” - fruits (10/7/2023 7:22 PM EST)<br>
 "spacebyte is cool, but spacebyte is not cool." - xdan (10/8/2023 10:06 AM EST)<br>
 "Twas brillig, and the slithy toves did gyre and gimble in the wabe.
-One man stole anothers name and must be put to his grave." - funl (10/8/2023 2:55PM EST)
+One man stole anothers name and must be put to his grave." - funl, creator of the hit game "click to ten" (10/8/2023 2:55PM EST)